 Among the greatest proponents of what's becoming a national trend is last night's conductor, David Newman, who has scored 115 films and is the son of Alfred Newman (1901-1970), who won nine Oscars, more than any other Hollywood composer.
 Alfred Newman's scores include "How the West Was Won" and "Love is a Many-Splendored Thing" as well as the fanfare that opens all Twentieth Century Fox films.

 Chatting at Tanglewood the other day, David Newman, a classically trained composer and self-described extreme opera buff, explained that "what's so pleasing to me is that orchestras now are being more inclusive.
 Instead of just doing one thing, they're embracing many things.
-Film concerts are part of it."
-He urged movie studios to "get their act together for the scores and parts.
-If more stuff was available, it would be even better."
+Film concerts are part of it.

 John Williams, who brings his annual Film Night back to Tanglewood on Aug.
 24 with help from Newman, "was the one of the people who brought symphonic music back to film in the 1970s, because it was gone," said Steve Linder, who supervises productions of live "orchestra to movie" nights in his role as a VIP at IMG Artists, the performing-arts super-agency.